defano/wyldcard/README.md

 end mouseDown
 ```

-Local variables in HyperTalk are lexically scoped; they retain their value only within the handler or function in which they appear.
+Local variables in HyperTalk are lexically scoped; they retain their value only within the handler or function in which they're used.

 A variable may be made global by explicitly declaring it so with the `global` keyword.
-Global variables are accessible from any script anywhere in the stack and once created they retain their value until HyperTalk Java is quit.
-Note that variables that are not explicitly declared as global are considered local, even if a global variable of the same name exists.
+Global variables are accessible from any script anywhere in the stack, and once created, they retain their value until HyperTalk Java is quit.
+Note that variables that are not explicitly declared as global are considered local, even when a global variable of the same name exists.

 ```
 --